This post answers all the questions you should consider when putting on your own silent disco headphone party.

 We sell headphone packages here.

-The cost to rent varies by vendor, but expect to pay between $4.00 and $8.00 per headphone.
+The cost to rent varies by vendor and quantity, but expect to pay between $4.00 and $8.00 per headphone.
 As you can imagine, the rental price per unit goes down as the rented quantity goes up.

 Some companies include the shipping in the headphone price, while others charge for shipping on top of their rental fee.